Meschdog18/TCLI/README.md

 /tweet* - Enter your tweet after typing /tweet* | ex /tweet*Hi from my terminal

 # Authentication
-In the current programs state your going to have to generate a bearer token and enter it where its labed var is in the program (How Do that here - https://developer.twitter.com/en/docs/basics/authentication/guides/bearer-tokens.html),than just put your Consumer Key ,Consumer Secret, Access Token, Token Secret in their respective labed var
+In the current programs state your going to have to generate a bearer token and enter it where its labed var is in the program (How Do that here - https://developer.twitter.com/en/docs/basics/authentication/guides/bearer-tokens.html ),than just put your Consumer Key ,Consumer Secret, Access Token, Token Secret in their respective labed var
 # How To Use

 Make sure TCLI.go and Structs.go are in the same folder than use go run *.go